matheusm/github-blog/README.md

 # About project

-This project is a web application designed to you can simply handle your money!
+This project is a web application designed to you can simply create a blog from issues in your github!

 ## Features
 - Feature 1: [Description of feature 1]